gilbarbara/colorizr/README.md

 ```

 **name(input: string): string**
-_get the named color. return the hex code if it can't be named_
+Get the name of a color.
+Return the hex code if it can't be named.

 ```typescript
 import { name } from 'colorizr';